passcod/cni-plugins/host-routes/README.md

 ## Output

 This plugin takes the `prevResult` if present, or an empty / all-defaults one otherwise, and adds (to) a `hostRoutes` array containing the Routing objects returned by the jq expression.
+Note that this is not supported by `libcni`, which will ignore it, so is useful only as debug at this point.

 ## Deletes